-As they say on Game of Thrones, ‘Winter is coming’.
-And with it comes the urge to take a vacation down south.
-Whether you're gone for a week, a month or 6 months, as a home-owner you need to take some steps to protect your home.
+Whether you're gone for a week, a month or longer, as a home-owner you need to take some steps to protect your home.
 Here are 3 levels to protect your home while on vacation:

 Basic Home Protection

-Put lights inside the home on a timer, and think about installing motion-detector exterior lights which come one whenever someone approaches the house.
+Put lights inside the home on a timer.
+Consider installing motion-detector exterior lights which come one whenever someone approaches the house.

 Gold-Level Home Protection in the Winter

-Drain the pipes If you are gone for several months, simply draining the water out of all the pipes, and shutting off the water supply can prevent major damage if the house temperatures did drop below freezing.
+If you are gone for several months, you may consider draining the water out of all the pipes.
+This act can prevent major damage if the house temperatures drop below freezing.
 Remember to leave some water in the toilets to prevent sewer gases from backing up into the house.
-This means that the person who comes to check on the home will have to bring a bucket, once a month or so, to fill the toilets, sink and shower traps with some water.
-Again, a little cumbersome but just added insurance.

 The Ultimate Way to Protect Your Home